September 29th, 1998 Was Rap Music's Last Great Release Date

 The players involved were on the cusp of superstardom.
-JAY-Z, whose Roc-A-Fella empire’s trajectory would enter the stratosphere off the back of this album.
+The trajectory of JAY-Z's Roc-A-Fella empire would enter the stratosphere off the back of this album.
 A Tribe Called Quest, one of rap’s most beloved and respected groups, were calling it quits, which brought out a wide cross-section of fans.
 OutKast, the group who proclaimed “The South’s got something to say,” became one of the biggest groups in rap, amassing a diverse fanbase over their first two albums and with their hit lead single “Rosa Parks.”
 Brand Nubian reunited with its original members for the first time since their classic 1990 debut LP, One for All.
-The last piece of the puzzle was the long-awaited album from the underground’s favorite duo: Mos Def and Talib Kweli, collectively known as Black Star.
-At the time they were regarded as the “last hope” to save rap from its overly commercial leanings.
+The last piece of the puzzle was the long-awaited album from the underground’s favorite duo — Mos Def and Talib Kweli, collectively known as Black Star.
+At the time, they were regarded as the “last hope” to save rap from its overly commercial leanings.

-Every big music release date since has been synthesized or strategically formulated in hopes of getting an apathetic fanbase excited (example: the Kanye West vs. 50 Cent sales battle on September 11th, 2007) or artists just dogpiling on a release date (like on June 18th, 2013, with Kanye West's Yezus and J. Cole's Born Sinner.)
+Every big music release date since has been synthesized or strategically formulated in hopes of getting an apathetic fanbase excited (example: the Kanye West vs. 50 Cent sales battle on September 11th, 2007), or artists just dogpiling on a release date (like on June 18th, 2013, with Kanye West's Yeezus and J. Cole's Born Sinner.)

 This story was originally published in 1998.

 Dart Adams is Boston-based creative who has written for NPR and Producers I Know.
 Follow his latest and greatest @Dart_Adams on Twitter.